 “Combining several LEDs is more expensive and consumes more electricity than using a few single LEDs,” said Liang.
 “Thus, we needed to determine how to best position the lowest possible number of high-efficiency LEDs needed to meet the requirements by analyzing how the parabolic surface reflected the LED lights.”

 The researchers’ goal was a headlight that would provide light 1.25 times the brightness required by U.S. federal regulations.
-These regulations require train headlights to have a peak intensity of at least 200,000 candelas and illuminate a person at least 800 feet in front of the headlight.
+These regulations require train headlights to have a peak intensity of at least 200,000 candelas and illuminate a person at least 800 feet (244 meters) in front of the headlight.

 Positioning the LEDs to save energy and meet federal guidelines came with several challenges.
 The researchers had to be careful to overlap the LED outputs just enough to create a large beam, but not so much that more LEDs, and thus more energy, would be needed.
 Also, the LEDs must be placed far enough from each other for heat to dissipate to prevent circuit damage.

 Positioning the LEDS To create a high-efficiency train headlight, the researchers used two half-circular parabolic aluminized reflectors.
 When used together, the strong beams from each reflector combine to generate the light intensity necessary to meet federal guidelines.
-This design also simplified placement of the circuits needed to power the LEDs because they could be housed in the horizontal divider separating the reflectors.
+This design also simplified the placement of the circuits needed to power the LEDs because they could be housed in the horizontal divider separating the reflectors.

 To determine where to place the LEDs in the reflectors, the researchers first estimated the best location of each LED and then used a series of tests and simulations to fine-tune the final position for each LED based on its corresponding illumination pattern.
 “Other scientists can use the linear equation we derived for deciding the approximate positions of LEDs for other applications,” said Liang.
 “This can substantially shorten the time required to determine LED positioning before fine-tuning the positions.”